ewhicher/matter/content/collections/pages/product-launchpad.md

     content:
       -
         type: text
-        text: 'Get immersed'
+        text: 'Frame the opportunity'
   -
     type: paragraph
     content:
       -
         type: text
-        text: "We'll spend time with you, the people in your business and your data and customer insights to understand and document your vision, company assets and unique capabilities."
+        text: 'We work with your teams and subject experts to understand the opportunity space and the vision for the business.
+We ask tough questions and give honest answers to prioritise for success.'
 together_text_two:
   -
     type: heading